FRRouting/frr/doc/user/pimv6.rst

 .. clicmd:: ipv6 mld require-router-alert

    Only accept MLD reports with the router-alert IPv6 hop option.
+MLDv1 reports without this option are always dropped and not controlled by this command.

 .. clicmd:: ipv6 mld join X:X::X:X [Y:Y::Y:Y]